-The Audit, Pensions and Standards Committee considers the council’s annual accounts, audits of council services, the council’s risk management, and anti-fraud functions.
-The committee is also responsible for the promotion and maintenance of high standards of conduct by councillors and co-opted members.
+The Audit and Pensions Committee considers the council’s annual accounts, audits of council services, the council’s risk management, and anti-fraud functions.

 6 voting councillors

 2 Opposition members

 The Committee may co-opt non-voting independent members as appropriate

 The Chair will be drawn from one of the Administration Councillors; the Vice-Chair will be an Opposition Councillor.